+Membership includes students who attend a Fairfax County public school and reside outside Fairfax County and the City of Fairfax.
 Membership for SY 2021-22 includes students who received instruction through the FCPS Virtual Program and identified separately in the table.

-The impacts from COVID-19 continue to be uncertain and may affect the accuracy of the membership projections.
+Membership for ST 2021-22 includes students who received instruction through the FCFS virtual Program and ide The impacts from COVID-19 continue to be uncertain and may affect the accuracy of the membership projections.

-Projections may vary from those used in the FY25 Budget.
-Dates for official budget counts are special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31).
+5. Dates for official budget counts are special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31).